TinyCircuits/Thumby-Website/docs/IDE/Get-Started.md

 *   Execute a single file on the Thumby at root level '/' using the 'Fast Execute' button in any code editor
 *   Import/export a .py file from/to your computer using the file drop-down in any editor (left-click 'File')
 *   Change the font size of individual editors using the view drop down (left-click 'View')
-*   Delete files or directories on the Thumby by left-clicking in the **Filesystem**panel
+*   Delete files or directories on the Thumby by left-clicking in the **Filesystem** panel
 *   Open files stored in Thumby by right-clicking in **Filesystem** panel
-*   Reset page layout by re-positioning each panel using button under Utilities -> Reset Layout
+*   Reset page layout by re-positioning each panel using button under 'Utilities' -> 'Reset Layout'
-*   Reset and erase all page memory using button under Utilities -> Hard Reset Page
+*   Reset and erase all page memory using button under Utilities -> 'Hard Reset Page'
-*   Clear and invert buttons in the bitmap builder
+*   'Clear' and 'Invert' buttons in the **bitmap builder** panel
 *   Import exported lines to bitmap builder by selecting bitmap array and comment then left-clicking
-*   Download most compatible/tested Thumby MicroPython firmware through Utilities -> Download Firmware button and follow instructions provided when hovering over 'Download Firmware' button
+*   Download most compatible/tested Thumby MicroPython firmware through 'Utilities' -> 'Download Firmware' button and follow instructions provided when hovering over 'Download Firmware' button
 *   All work is automatically saved to the webpage, nothing is lost on a page refresh

 ---